 Time Limits to Reopen Charges Dismissed Without Prejudice

-Speaking with a DUI lawyer in Los Angeles can help you determine the length of the statute of limitations for your case.
+Speaking with a criminal defense attorney in Los Angeles can help you determine the length of the statute of limitations for your case.
 Your lawyer will determine whether the statute of limitations has already expired or is ongoing.
-This can help you determine how to handle DUI charges in Los Angeles.
+This can help you determine how to handle your case.

-It’s important not to forget about DUI charges that were dismissed without prejudice in California.
-These charges may come back to affect your life.
+It’s important not to forget about DUI charges that were dismissed without prejudice.
+They may come back to affect your life.
 You might even get convicted for charges that were initially dismissed.
 The results of a DUI conviction are often very serious.
 A DUI conviction could potentially lead to:

 - Fines of thousands of dollars.